b-jan/blog/NextJs.md

 };
 ```

-so that we display on the page what is rendering the application.
+so that we display on the page what is rendering the application: server or client.

 To test it by yourself: